 Can customer care impact on the bottom line?

 Yes, absolutely.
 Customer care is about retaining existing customers, selling more to them and attracting new business.
 It's also about getting more business through referrals and recommendations.
 All of this activity impacts on the bottom line.
 This is especially true for small firms that don't have big marketing budgets.
 Customer care is powerful and cost-effective, especially compared to advertising, which can be costly and have little impact.
 You can use your reputation to bring in more business.

-What common customer care mistakes can be avoided?
+What are the most common customer care mistakes?